Azure-Samples/iot-edge-opc-plc/README.md

 ~~~

 ## OPC Publisher file (pn.json)

 The options `sph` and `sp` show and dump an OPC Publisher configuration file (default name: `pn.json`) that matches the configuration.
 In addition, a web server hosts the file on a configurable port (`wp`, default 8080): e.g. http://localhost:8080/pn.json
 Additionally, you can set the configuration file name via the option `spf`.

+## Complex type (boiler)

+The option `--ctb` adds a simple boiler to the address space.

+Features:
+- BoilerStatus is a complex type that shows: temperature, pressure and heater state
+- Method to turn heater on/off
+- When the heater is on, the bottom temperature increases by 1 degree/s, the top temperature is always 5 degrees less than the bottom one
+- Pressure is calculated as 100000 + bottom temperature

 ## Build